urbanogilson/basicprograms/C/Program-03/README.md

 - [x] Get the 'data' of the index-th node
 - [x] Add a node of value 'data' at the index-th node
 - [x] Delete the index-th node
+- [x] Search node by the given key

 ## References